ninjaaaaah/story/Story.md

 # Chapter 10: Adam and Steve

-At first, Steve thought that he was still the same man until he met someone named Adam.
+At first, Steve thought that he was still the same man until he met someone named Alex.
 He was lovestruck at first sight.